ryanmokeefe/event-listener-demo/readme.md

 ## Level 3
 Level 3 also has 3 moving balls but of different sizes!
 Each ball is therefore worth a different amount of points.
 The number of points the user should get for each ball is saved in side of a data attribute on the ball HTML elements.
 You can access the data attribute of an element from the event object by looking at the event target's `dataset` property.
 When the user clicks on a ball, increment their score based on how many points that ball is worth until they reach 100.

+## Tip:
+When the score is greater than or equal to 100, the player has beat the level!
+All you need to do is add a 'game-over' class to the document body.
+If you don't remember how to do that - ask for a hint!